orcheretumurekeyisoni-cell/orchere-portfolio-1/README.md

     <section id="bio">
       <h2>Bio</h2>
       <div class="card">
-        <p>My name is Orchere Tumurekeyisoni, an ALX Rwanda Pathway student focusing on software engineering and entrepreneurship.
-I am passionate about using technology to solve real-world problems and improve community life.
-With experience in teamwork, problem-solving, and project development, I aim to create practical and innovative solutions.
-I am dedicated to continuous learning and applying my skills to projects that make a meaningful impact.</p>
+        <p>Hi, my name is Orchere Tumurekeyisoni, an aspiring software engineer from Rwanda passionate about using technology to solve healthcare challenges.
+My focus is on building innovative digital health solutions that make medical services more accessible and affordable for underserved communities.
+I chose software engineering because it equips me with the tools to design impactful systems like telemedicine platforms and mobile health applications.
+I aim to grow into a HealthTech Software Engineer and one day lead my own startup.
+What makes me unique is my ability to merge technical problem-solving with a mission-driven mindset.
+Outside of my work, I enjoy tackling math problems as a hobby.
+Feel free to connect with me on LinkedIn to follow my journey in combining technology with healthcare for real-world impact.</p>
       </div>
     </section>